Fighting Back Against Contractor’s Liens and Protecting Your Property

 Contractor’s liens (called “mechanic’s liens” in Colorado) are not only a tool used by auto mechanics to ensure they are paid for their labor and materials provided in repairing automobiles.
 But the same principle is often used by those who provide labor and materials in the improvement of real property.
 For instance, if you’ve ever hired a contractor to remodel your bathroom, add on a room, or make some other improvement to your home you may one day find that a subcontractor or material supplier whom you have never met has filed a Mechanics’ Lien against your property!
 As a result, your home, rental property, or commercial building is now in danger of being foreclosed upon to pay this subcontractor or supplier even though you paid your contractor in full.

 Key Article Highlights

-- Mechanics liens are used by contractors to put liens against your home for unpaid debts – even if you do not think that the works was done satisfactorily and even if you paid the general contractor
+- Mechanics liens are used by contractors to put liens against your home for unpaid debts – even if you do not think that the works were done satisfactorily and even if you paid the general contractor

 - Colorado has defenses to improperly filed mechanics liens

 - You cannot sell or refinance your home without dealing with a mechanics lien

 - If a lien is filed, the contractor may initiate a foreclosure of your house